 - With this degraded level of TOFU, rather than outright blocking a tampered version of the WebSign bootstrap from ever hitting the browser, we instead are able to warn the user when a tampered bootstrap has been downloaded and queued for execution the next time they navigate to the page.

-- Downloads package from CDN and validates against public keys.
+- Downloads the package and validates its signature against the public keys.

 - If the package fails to validate — and an older still-valid version of the package isn’t cached locally — the process will be aborted and a message will be displayed indicating that the application failed to load.

 - Executes HTML from package, with subresources being processed by WebSign-SRI and downloaded from IPFS as needed.
 In native app contexts, a local IPFS node is used; in web contexts, a remote IPFS gateway is chosen as a fallback based on the user’s geography.